Alondono97/blog.alondono.me/_posts/2021-02-15-my-stroke-of-insight.md

 I don’t know exactly what I hope to achieve with this or any future blog posts.
 The format is not exactly conventional.
 It feels very much like it exists in an in-between-state, not quite an essay, but also rather long when compared to traditional blog posts.
 Something of an organized post-stream of consciousness.
 Anyhow, it is of value to me to organize my post-reading thoughts in this way, and I hope that as a reader you may derive some value from it too.

-With regards to My Stroke of Insight, it is not a terribly long read (roughly 196 pages), and if you feel compelled to read it after having read this post, I hope you find that there is even more value to be extracted from its pages than just what I have detailed here.
+With regards to 'My Stroke of Insight', it is not a terribly long read (roughly 196 pages), and if you feel compelled to read it after having read this post, I hope you find that there is even more value to be extracted from its pages than just what I have detailed here.
 Dr. Taylor’s resilience, determination, and success in recovering from her stroke after having lost the majority of her faculties inspired me to be a happier, more appreciative person, and hopefully it can do so for you as well.

 **Thanks** to Ryan Wells, Hannah Gooden, and Ross Hardin for reading drafts of this.

+1. The two other bio books I have read recently are The Gene by Siddhartha Mukherjee and The Language of God by Francis Collins.